picrin-scheme/picrin/README.md

 # Picrin [![Build Status](https://travis-ci.org/picrin-scheme/picrin.png)](https://travis-ci.org/picrin-scheme/picrin)

 Picrin is a lightweight scheme implementation intended to comply with full R7RS specification.
-Its code is written in pure C99 and does not requires any special external libraries installed on the platform.
+Its code is written in pure C99 and does not require any special external libraries installed on the platform.

 ## Features